sharmaankita3387/fccHTMLWebsitePractice06/README.md

 ## About This Project
 This is Project 6 in my coding practice series.
 In this project, I combined both the HTML `<audio>` and `<video>` elements into a single webpage.

-The goal was to move beyond isolated examples and start integrating multiple media types into one structured layout—similar to how real-world web pages are built.
+The goal was to move beyond isolated examples and start integrating multiple media types into one structured layout, similar to how real-world web pages are built.

 ---